-- Note 1: Basis of Presentation The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of England School District No. 2 (District) under programs of the federal government for the year ended June 30, 2022.
+- Note 1: Basis of Presentation The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Blevins School District No. 2 (District) under programs of the federal government for the year ended June 30, 2023.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the District, it is not intended to and does not present the financial position or changes in financial position of the District. - Note 2: Summary of Significant Accounting Policies Expenditures reported on the Schedule are reported on the regulatory basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - Note 3: Nonmonetary assistance is reported at the approximate value as provided by the U. S. Department of Defense through an agreement with the U. S. Department of Agriculture. - Note 4: Nonmonetary assistance is reported at the approximate value as provided by the Arkansas Department of Human Services. - Note 5: The District has elected not to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance. - Note 6: During the year ended June 30, 2022, the District received Medicaid funding of \$17,935 from the Arkansas Department of Human Services.
-Such payments are not considered Federal awards expended, and therefore, are not included in the above Schedule.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - Note 3: The District has elected not to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance. - Note 4: During the year ended June 30, 2023, the District received Medicaid funding of \$37,862 from the Arkansas Department of Human Services.
+Such payments are not considered Federal awards expended, and therefore, are not included in the above Schedule. - Note 5: Nonmonetary assistance is reported at the approximate value as provided by the U. S. Department of Defense through an agreement with the U. S. Department of Agriculture. - Note 6: Nonmonetary assistance is reported at the approximate value as provided by the Arkansas Department of Human Services.